-Sections of the company's management proxy circular are contained in the "Proxy information section", starting on page 111.
+Sections of the company's management proxy circular are contained in the "Proxy information section", starting on page 112.
 The company's management proxy circular is prepared in accordance with Canadian securities regulations.

-Reference is made to the section under "Corporate governance disclosure" entitled "Independence of our board members and nominees", on page 122 of this report.
+Reference is made to the section under "Corporate governance disclosure" entitled "Independence of our board members and nominees", on page 123 of this report.

-Reference is made to the section under "Corporate governance disclosure" entitled "Transactions with Exxon Mobil Corporation", on page 151 of this report.
+Reference is made to the section under "Corporate governance disclosure" entitled "Transactions with Exxon Mobil Corporation", on page 154 of this report.

-M.R.
-Crocker is deemed a non-independent member of the board of directors and the executive resources committee, safety and sustainability committee, nominations and corporate governance committee and community collaboration and engagement committee under the relevant standards.
 As an employee of Exxon Mobil Corporation, M.R.
-Crocker is independent of the company's management and is able to assist these committees by reflecting the perspective of the company's shareholders.
+Crocker is deemed a non-independent member of the board of directors and the executive resources committee, safety and sustainability committee, nominations and corporate governance committee and finance committee under the relevant standards.
+Mr. Crocker has chosen not to stand for re-election.
+Director nominee N.A.
+Hansen is an employee of Exxon Mobil Corporation and if elected will also be deemed a non-independent director.
+As employees of Exxon Mobil Corporation, M.R.
+Crocker is, and N.A.
+Hansen will be, independent of the company's management and able to assist these committees by reflecting the perspective of the company's shareholders.